Quick Summary

 Does Scotland set its own CGT rates?

 No. Capital Gains Tax is reserved to the UK Government.
 The rates (18% and 24%) are identical whether you live in Scotland, England, Wales, or Northern Ireland.
-Only income tax and LBTT are devolved to Scotland.
+Scotland's devolved tax powers cover income tax and LBTT — not CGT, inheritance tax, corporation tax, or VAT.

 Do I pay CGT when I sell my home?